-Soy Canada supports the concept of a market acceptance policy for pesticide use used to identify markets of interest, pesticides and generate risk assessments used to produce grower advisories and recommendations to the soybean value chain.
+Soy Canada supports the concept of a market acceptance policy for pesticide use to identify markets of interest and generate risk assessments to produce grower advisories and recommendations to the soybean value chain.

 Annual Canadian Grain Commission (CGC) Soybean Harvest Survey

 Soy Canada supports the participation of soybean value chain members in the annual CGC harvest survey for soybeans and the collection of regional and national soybean samples for physical and composition analysis.